muggy8/proxymity/docs/proxymity.md

 	- param 2: the previous value (before the change)

 - returns: unwatch function

-The watch function can operate on any javascript object. the only special case is when watching for the length of an array. instead of watching for the `length` property, instead watch for the `len` property.
-This function replaces all properties of the object down the chain with getters and setters as such if any property along the way cannot be replaced, the operation will fail.
-Please read [Watching Data](watch.md) for a detailed explnanation
+- onDeleteCallback (optional): a function that is called when the value is deleted.
+Use this to rebind the value on delete if you wish for watch bindings to presist through key deletion, default: function(){}
+	- this function call does not pass params

+The watch function can operate on any javascript object.
+You have to be worry that properties that are themselves getters and setters will be overwritten and properties that cannot be deleted will also prevent the watch method from working on them. this is the case with the `length` property of an array and various values of built in objects and classes in javascript.

 ```JavaScript
 var foo = {